Cross-modal RAG: Sub-dimensional Text-to-Image Retrieval-Augmented Generation: Experiments

 \subsection{Quantitative Evaluation of Text-to-Image Retrieval}

 We test our sub-dimensional dense retriever model with various types of T2I-R models.
 As shown in Tab.~\ref{tab:retrieval}, our proposed sub-dimensional dense retriever achieves state-of-the-art performance across all metrics and outperforms all baselines by a substantial margin on both MS-COCO and Flickr30K datasets.
-On MS-COCO, our method achieves R@1 = 80.78\%, R@5 = 97.00\%, and R@10 = 99.16\%, which are significantly higher than the best-performing baseline SigLIP.
-The relative improvements are 72\% on R@1, 35\% on R@5, and 20\% on R@10, demonstrating our model's superior capability in the text-to-image retrieval.
-Notably, it exhibits strong zero-shot T2I-R performance on Flickr30K, achieving near-perfect accuracy with R@1 = 97.50\%, R@5 = 100.00\%, and R@10 = 100.00\%, and surpassing SigLIP’s R@1 = 82.20\% by nearly 20\%.
-These results confirm that our proposed sub-dimensional dense retriever significantly enhance fine-grained T2I-R compared to global embedding alignment such as CLIP and SigLIP, generative retrieval methods like GRACE and IRGen, region-based fine-grained match on ViLLA, and the retrieval and generation unified framework GILL.
+On MS-COCO, our method achieves R@1 = 81.82\%, R@5 = 97.46\%, and R@10 = 99.38\%, which are significantly higher than the best-performing baseline BLIP-2.
+The relative improvements are 38.4\% on R@1, 17.8\% on R@5, and 11.2\% on R@10, demonstrating our model's superior capability in text-to-image retrieval.
+Notably, it exhibits strong zero-shot T2I-R performance on Flickr30K, achieving near-perfect accuracy with R@1 = 97.50\%, R@5 = 100.00\%, and R@10 = 100.00\%, and surpassing CLIP’s R@1 = 77.40\% by nearly 26\%.
+These results confirm that our proposed sub-dimensional dense retriever significantly enhances fine-grained T2I-R compared to global embedding alignment such as CLIP, finetuned CLIP, SigLIP, and BLIP-2, region-based fine-grained match on ViLLA, and the retrieval and generation unified framework GILL.